 by Scott Brinkner

-According to Brinkner, "Marketing must move faster, adapt more quickly to market feedback, and manage an increasingly complex set of customer experience touch points."
+According to the author, “Marketing must move faster, adapt more quickly to market feedback, and manage an increasingly complex set of customer experience touch points.”

 Why is this book for sales people?
-The ability to adapt and work in one-week sprints rather than feeling the need to stick to a yearly marketing plan allows marketers to remain flexible and strategically partner with sales to target leads for faster sales cycles... with the data to back it up.
+Working in 1-week sprints, rather than sticking to a yearly marketing plan, allows marketers to remain flexible and strategically partner with sales to target leads for faster sales cycles.

 by Seth Godin

 Why is this book for sales people?
-Being remarkable matters in every aspect of business, and the principles of being an outlier apply to sales as much as marketing.
+Being remarkable matters in every aspect of business.
+Sales can be as exceptional as marketing or any other business function.